Come and learn about the origins of spiritual exploration and what we call spiritual technologies.

 Awareness is a word synonymous with consciousness.
 It is the capacity to know or our ability to perceive.
 Consciousness is also synonymous with spirit.

-We think expanding awareness is a good way to describe the growth of perception using these processes.
-Exploring consciousness is a good way to describe almost every type of meditative process.
+We think expanding awareness is an excellent way to describe the growth of perception using these processes.
+Exploring consciousness is a perfect way to describe almost every type of meditative process.
 We’ve covered how we use the terms.
-Now let’s look at the specific processes that make up this interesting body of knowledge.
+Now let’s look at the specific techniques that make up this exciting body of knowledge.

-These techniques do not involve faith or belief in a religion.
+It is not about faith or belief in a religion.
 They are processes that anyone can use.
-They don’t require belief.
-All you have to do is follow a process.
+All you do is follow a process.
 We like to think of it just like baking a cake.
 When you want to bake a delicious cake, you follow a recipe.
 If you use the right ingredients and follow the directions, you get something delicious.
 The processes of spiritual exploration are formulas or ingredients for exploring consciousness.

 - Analytical Tools